 lai

-A short medieval narrative poem, often about love or adventure, popular in French and English literature.
+Lai (noun) means a short medieval narrative poem, often about love or adventure, popular in French and English literature.
+Example: “The scholar translated a twelfth-century lai about a knight and a fairy.”

-How to Use Lai
+How to use lai

 Learner’s notesIn plain EnglishAn old style of short narrative poem, mostly known from medieval French literature.